samiraslani/LLM_Applications/Web Brochure Assistant/README.md

 ##  How It Works

-This intelligent system transforms a simple user prompt—containing a company name and its URL into a tailored, well-structured **Markdown brochure** using a multi-step agentic workflow:
+This intelligent system transforms a simple user prompt, containing a company name and its URL into a tailored, well-structured **Markdown brochure** using a multi-step agentic workflow:

 ### End-to-End Process